aptech/docs/docs/cc/mathematical-functions.rst

 :doc:`../lapgsvdcst`              Computes the generalized singular value decomposition of a pair of real or complex general matrices.
 :doc:`../lapgsvds`                Computes the generalized singular value decomposition of a pair of real or complex general matrices.
 :doc:`../lapgsvdst`               Computes the generalized singular value decomposition of a pair of real or complex general matrices.
-:doc:`../lapsvdcusv`              Computes the singular value decomposition a real or complex rectangular matrix, returns compact u and v.
+:doc:`../lapsvdcusv`              Computes the singular value decomposition a real or complex rectangular matrix, returns compact :math:`u` and :math:`v`.
 :doc:`../lapsvds`                 Computes the singular values of a real or complex rectangular matrix.
 :doc:`../lapsvdusv`               Computes the singular value decomposition a real or complex rectangular matrix.
-:doc:`../ldl`                     Computes the L and D factors of the LDL factorization of a real symmetric matrix.
+:doc:`../ldl`                     Computes the :math:`L` and :math:`D` factors of the LDL factorization of a real symmetric matrix.
-:doc:`../ldlp`                    Computes LDL decomposition with row pivoting of a symmetric matrix.
+:doc:`../ldlp`                    Computes :math:`LDL` decomposition with row pivoting of a symmetric matrix.
-:doc:`../ldlsol`                  Computes Solves the system of equations :math:`LDLTx = b` using a matrix factorized by :doc:`ldlp`.
+:doc:`../ldlsol`                  Computes Solves the system of equations :math:`LDLTx = b` using a matrix factorized by :doc:`../ldlp`.
-:doc:`../lu`                      Computes LU decomposition with row pivoting (real and complex matrices).
+:doc:`../lu`                      Computes :math:`LU` decomposition with row pivoting (real and complex matrices).
 :doc:`../lusol`                   Computes Solves the system of equations :math:`LUx = b`.
 :doc:`../norm`                    Computes one of several specified matrix norms, or a vector p-norm.
 :doc:`../null`                    Computes orthonormal basis for right null space.
 :doc:`../null1`                   Computes orthonormal basis for right null space.
-:doc:`../orth`                    Computes orthonormal basis for column space x.
+:doc:`../orth`                    Computes orthonormal basis for column space :math:`x`.
 :doc:`../pinv`                    Generalized pseudo-inverse: Moore-Penrose.
 :doc:`../pinvmt`                  Generalized pseudo-inverse: Moore-Penrose.
 :doc:`../powerm`                  Computes the power :math:`n` of a matrix :math:`A`, as the mathematical equivalent of the matrix product of :math:`n` copies of :math:`A`.